thiagontnx/SecurityBootcamp/detect/network/start.rst

    .. glossary::
-         “Compared to competitive products, this is the easiest microsegmentation product to install and use.”
+         “Compared to competitive products, this is the easiest microsegmentation product I've ever seen.”
-         Roy, CSO for Blips and Chipz
+         Roy, CSO for Blips and Chitz